fabriziogiordano/policy/terms-of-service.md

 Last updated: October 2009

 **PLEASE READ THIS DOCUMENT CAREFULLY BEFORE ACCESSING OR USING THE WWW.VIMEO.COM WEBSITE OR RELATED SERVICES.
-While we've endeavored to make these Terms of Service easier to read and understand by providing the "Vimeo-speak" explanations, please note that it is the "Lawyer-speak" section that comprises the actual, legally-binding Terms of Service.
+While we’ve endeavored to make these Terms of Service easier to read and understand by providing the "Vimeo-speak" explanations, please note that it is the "Lawyer-speak" section that comprises the actual, legally-binding Terms of Service.
 As such, the "Vimeo-speak" section should be seen as a guide or overview only.**

 ### Vimeo Speak

 ### Lawyer Speak

 These are the terms and conditions that apply to all users of Vimeo.
-Since we can't sit down with all of you to get signatures and such, your use of our website tells us you agree to have these terms and conditions apply.
+Since we can’t sit down with all of you to get signatures and such, your use of our website tells us you agree to have these terms and conditions apply.

 Sometimes we need to update or revise these terms and conditions.
 You can always tell when that has happened by looking at the "last updated" heading, above.
-If you keep using the website after the Last Updated date, you're saying you agree to have the updated or revised terms and conditions apply.
+If you keep using the website after the Last Updated date, you’re saying you agree to have the updated or revised terms and conditions apply.

 We care about your privacy, too.
-So much that we've created a separate document outlining our privacy-related policies.
+So much that we’ve created a separate document outlining our privacy-related policies.
 [You can read that here](/privacy).

 Make sure you understand and agree to these terms before you start using the Vimeo website or services.